A ditch bag is the grab-and-go bag you take when you have to abandon ship — everything you need to survive, signal for rescue, and get found.

 First Aid

-- Cohesive elastic bandage – sticks to itself; holds bandages on; doubles as compression bandage for breaks and sprains
+- Cohesive elastic bandage (Amazon) — Sticks to itself without adhesive, holds bandages on a wet person, and doubles as compression for sprains and fractures.

 - OTC pain meds

-- Prescription muscle relaxant – in case of strained back or broken ribs
+- Prescription muscle relaxant — broken ribs and strained backs happen in knockdowns and collisions

-- Mylar emergency blankets (5) — retain heat, provide shade, signalling
+- Mylar emergency blankets (5) (Amazon) — Retain body heat, provide shade, and can be used for signaling.
+Five is not too many.

-- Health insurance cards (copies) — chances are good that we’ll need medical care in an abandon ship scenario.
+- Health insurance cards (copies) — you’ll likely need medical care

 - Boat documentation and insurance (copies)